 Excel Class

-Unnamed Excel Class Ship
+Unnamed Excel Class Ships

 Carnival Jubilee

-She'll have the same maximum passenger capacity as Carnival Celebration, with the ability to hold over 6,600 guests in 2,687 staterooms.
+She has the same maximum passenger capacity as Carnival Celebration, with the ability to hold over 6,600 guests in 2,687 staterooms.

 Carnival Celebration